asavannah7/github.io/README.md

      <a href="#">Project Link</a>
     </div>
    <h3>(BACK-END DEVELOPMENT) TASK MANAGEMENT SYSTEM</h3>
 <p>This code is designed to help individuals or teams organize, prioritize, and track tasks to ensure efficient completion of projects or goals.
-It helps streamline workflow, improve productivity, and ensure nothing falls through the cracks.
+It helps streamline workflow, improve productivity, and ensure nothing falls through the cracks.</p>
      <a href="#">Project Link</a>
     </div>   <!-- Add more projects as needed -->
 </section>